alibabacloudkorea/ACKC/Welcome file.md

 ![](https://github.com/rnlduaeo/alibaba/blob/master/Screen%20Shot%202021-02-16%20at%2011.04.06%20AM.png?raw=true)

 To accelerate the Korea MS teams service as an example, we have 4 main parts:
-1. Client: SAG-APP is Alibaba Cloud SD-WAN client software that can be installed on Android, iOS, Windows, MacOS
+1. Client: SAG-APP is Alibaba Cloud SD-WAN client software that can be installed on Android, iOS, Windows, MacOS and other systems.
+SAG-APP can be connected to the nearest access point(PoP) of the CCN network.
+2. CCN: CCN is Alibaba Cloud SD-WAN access network, which consists of access points all over the country.
+It can quickly connect SAG terminals to Alibaba Cloud backbone networks.
+3. CEN: CEN is a global virtual enterprise network.
+Relying on Alibaba Cloud global

 ## Create files and folders